Canton system (Prussia)

+Historical context

 Upon his accession in 1713, King Frederick William I abolished the provincial militias, obligated his soldiers to lifelong service and transferred all responsibility for recruitment from civilian authorities to regimental officers.
 This system, which remained in place until the introduction of the cantons, occasioned much abuse and even bloodshed.

 In February and March 1721 the king prohibited coercive recruiting, which only increased the competition between recruiters.
 On 14 September 1722 he published a "Sharpened Edict against the Flight of Subjects and their Children in Western and Eastern Pomerania" and on 11 November a "Patent, that the Property of those Subjects and Native Children who flee from Fear of Recruitment shall be Confiscated", but the solution to the conflict between the army—which required peasant recruits—and the royal finances—which required the peasants' agrarian labour—was only solved by the self-interest of the regimental commanders.
 In order to meet their recruitment obligations while following the king's strictures on domestic recruiting, they were forced to seek more recruits abroad.
 To cover the higher expenses of foreign recruitment, they gradually extended the furloughs of those recruits taken from their own estates (commanders were invariably either estate owners—Junkers—or close relatives of owners) so that the latter were only obligated to undertake basic training in peacetime.
 The practice of regular furloughs was gradually extended to all recruits.
 The commanders also introduced enrollment (Enrollierung): male children too young to serve were added to the enlistment rolls and given furlough passes to prevent them from being recruited by other regiments when they were old enough.

+Establishment of the system

 In 1733, Frederick William converted these widespread practices into a universal system.
 By a series of three Cabinet Orders (Allerhöchste Kabinetts-Ordre, AKOs) of 1 and 8 May and 15 September, the country was divided into cantons and the "enrollment of [all] male youth" mandated within the cantons.
 As a result, recruitment was technically replaced by enrollment and underage male peasants converted into cantonists (Kantonisten).
-The term "recruitment" thereafter applied to the hiring of foreign mercenaries only; cantonists were said to be inducted into service when they came of age, but the forcibly and illegally impressing peasants into service continued on a small scale throughout the 18th century, and was the source of numerous complaints.
+The term "recruitment" thereafter applied to the hiring of foreign mercenaries only; cantonists were said to be inducted into service when they came of age, but the practice of forcibly and illegally impressing peasants into service continued on a small scale throughout the 18th century, and was the source of numerous complaints.
 Soldiers were also sometimes sold by one regimental commander to another, but this practice was outlawed by Frederick I and by Frederick II in edicts of 1743 and 1748, although it was already in decline by 1740.

+Number of soldiers

 The average canton comprised about 5000 hearths, but the number of soldiers varied considerably.
 In the Margraviate of Brandenburg a regiment typically consisted of 5000 soldiers, while in the Duchy of Further Pomerania it consisted of about 5900.
 The canton system did not cover all of Prussia.
 Certain regions inherited exemptions from before 1733, but by 1808 only the cities of Berlin, Brandenburg, Breslau and Potsdam were exempted.